vip306/IDS-Module1-alt3-New/chapter4.md

 ## 1. Sort

-In exploratory data analysis, we often want to sort the data.
-Let's see how we can do that with a sample dataset.
+In exploratory data analysis, you often might want to sort the data.
+You will now learn how you can do that with a sample dataset.

-The dataset we're using in this chapter is called `RatPupWeight`.
+The dataset you will use in this chapter is called `RatPupWeight`.
 Since `RatPupWeight` is a built-in dataset in R's `nmle` package, there is no need to load the data.

-The variables we're using are:
+The variables you will use are:

-weight     : Birth weight of the rat pup sex        : Sex of the rat pup (Male, Female)
+- weight     : Birth weight of the rat pup
+- sex        : Sex of the rat pup (Male, Female)
-Litter     : Litter ID number
+- Litter     : Litter ID number
-Lsize      : Number of pups per litter
+- Lsize      : Number of pups per litter
-Treatment  : Level of dosage given to to the litter (High, Low, Control)
+- Treatment  : Level of dosage given to to the litter (High, Low, Control)

 To have a look at the dataset, simply run `RatPupWeight` in the R console.

 *** =instructions
-- Use the `$` operator to access the weight column and store the values in object `weight`.
+- Use the `$` operator to access the weight column and store the values in object `weight`
-- Then use the `sort()` function to redefine `weight` so that it is sorted.
+- Use the `sort()` function to redefine `weight` so that it is sorted
-- Finally use the `[]` operator to report the smallest weight.
+- Use the `[]` operator to report the smallest weight
-- Use sample code on the `murders` dataset (preloaded in your working environment) as reference.
+- Use sample code on the `murders` dataset (preloaded in your working environment) as reference

 *** =hint
 Print `weight` and see if it is sorted in an ascending or descending order.